Folding boxes

 Food is often additionally sealed in foil before being placed in the box – however, the folding boxes from packaging warehouse are also suitable for direct food contact.
 For greasy products, we offer a food-safe inner laminate – this protective plastic layer prevents the box from being damaged or greased and, conversely, prevents external influences from reaching the food.

-INFO: Packaging for foodstuffs must be manufactured within the framework of documented quality assurance systems and in accordance with specified requirements – the general legal framework is laid down in EU Regulation 1935/2004.
+Info: Packaging for foodstuffs must be manufactured within the framework of documented quality assurance systems and in accordance with specified requirements – the general legal framework is laid down in EU Regulation 1935/2004.
 Certain materials, such as plastics, are also subject to extensive individual regulations governing the manufacturing process and permitted material composition.

 Cosmetics